FPTQuant: Function-Preserving Transforms for LLM Quantization: Experiments

+\paragraph{Setup.} In the previous section we saw that \NAME outperforms baselines comfortably for the most realistic quantization settings.
+We extend our evaluation to more models and multiple bit widths for static quantization, focussing on the setting that \NAME did \emph{relatively worst}: (i) only \textit{Linears+KV}. \textit{In Appendix~\ref{app:reasoning_std} we include standard deviations for a subset of these results, and include reasoning metrics MMLU and GSM8K.}

 \paragraph{Results.} See Table \ref{tab:main_static}.
 Similar to earlier results, \NAME almost always outperforms QuaRot and SpinQuant.
+OSTQuant generally performs poorly---this is due to OSTQuant not being strictly function-preserving, and having stability problems (Appendix \ref{app:sensitivity}).
 In most cases \NAME shows competitive performance to the significantly slower FlatQuant.
-However, we do note that for the very challenging setup of W4A4KV4 and Llama-2-7B at W4A8KV4 the gap can sometimes be bigger, especially for zero-shot accuracy.
-We further note that FlatQuant with static quantization can sometimes be unstable in the optimization, e.g. their W4A8KV8 Llama-2-7B results are worse than the more difficult W4A8KV4 ones.
+However, we do note that for the very challenging setup of W4A4KV4 the gap can be larger, especially for zero-shot accuracy.
+Note that FlatQuant with static quantization can be unstable in the optimization, e.g. Llama-2 W4A8KV8 is surprisingly bad.
+We explore this instability further in Section~\ref{sec:sensitivity} and Appendix~\ref{app:sensitivity}, where we do a sensitivity analysis of the transforms.
+Also note that for W4A8KV8, we outperform FlatQuant, because the mergeable FPTQuant transforms are better at reducing weight quantization error---at W4A8KV8, this is relatively more important, since A8 activation quantization is easier.